pappasam/pappasam.github.io/content/articles/coc-plugin.md

 :PlugInstall
 ```

-This will download your Git repo, install all necessary dependencies, build your project, and make sure it's automatically added to Vim's runtime path for coc can discover the extension.
+This will download your Git repository, install all necessary dependencies, build your project, and make sure it's automatically added to Vim's runtime path for coc can discover the extension.

 Alternatively, you can do all this manually if you know what you're doing.

-Finally, coc plugins can be deployed to npm.
-This option is outside the scope of this post, but it's not terribly difficult.
+Finally, coc extensions can be deployed to [npm](https://www.npmjs.com).
+This method is out of scope for this post, but you should be able to figure it out by referencing the [coc-jedi](https://github.com/pappasam/coc-jedi) codebase.

 ## Wrapping up

-At this point, you should have a working coc extension that wraps an executable language server (jedi-language-server, in this case).
-You may be wondering how you can add more features, automatically download and manage the executable for your users, and make your coc extension the most user friendly interface since the ipod wheel.
+At this point, you should have a working coc extension that wraps an executable language server.
+You may be wondering how you can add more features, automatically download and manage the executable for your users, and make your coc extension the most user friendly interface since the [iPod click wheel](https://en.wikipedia.org/wiki/IPod_click_wheel).
 The good news is that many of these features have already been implemented in [coc-jedi](https://github.com/pappasam/coc-jedi); please refer to that codebase and ask any further questions you may have in the comments below.
-Now go be a coc jedi!
+And don't feel obligated to only wrap jedi-language-server: you should now be able to wrap **any** executable language server in a coc extension!
+Please use your powers for good.

 ![jedi programmer](https://www.kumulos.com/wp-content/uploads/2012/09/Computer-programming-jedi.jpg)